SoenkeD/sc/readme.md

 # SC - State Chart
-State Chart is a tool to generate application code based on state charts, to help solving complex tasks.
+State Chart is a tool that generates application code based on state charts to help solving complex tasks.
-Using state charts in programming many advantages.
+Using state charts in programming has many advantages.
 Some of the most important are:
 - Easier to understand & serves as a communication basis
 - Decouple overall behavior from components